sparktype/vagrant-k8s/README.md

-# Vagrantfile and Scripts to Automate Kubernetes with Cilium setup using Kubeadm
+# Vagrantfile and Scripts to Automate Kubernetes

-The purpose of this repo is to create a demo/verification environment for Kubernetes with Cilium on Apple Silicon Macs with Darwin OS.
-It leverages Vagrant and Parallels as a virtual machine host provider.

 This repo is based on the work found in:
  * https://github.com/ahmadjubair33/vagrant-kubernetes
  * https://computingforgeeks.com/install-kubernetes-cluster-ubuntu-jammy/
  * https://app.vagrantup.com/jharoian3/boxes/ubuntu-22.04-arm64

 ## Preparation